System Quality

 Testing Component Interactions and Safeguards

-Beyond testing the entire system end-to-end, it is also possible to test the composition of individual components and to test subsystems, which is known as integration testing.
+Beyond testing the entire system end to end, it is also possible to test the composition of individual components and to test subsystems, which is known as integration testing.
 Integration testing is the middle ground between unit testing of individual components and system testing of the entire system.

 Integration tests generally resemble unit tests and are written and automated with the same testing frameworks.
 The distinguishing difference is that integration tests execute instructions that involve multiple components.
 An integration test might call multiple functions (ML or non-ML) and pass the result of one function as the input to another function, asserting whether the overall result meets the expectation.
-For example, in the image-captioning system above, we could test the composition of two or all three models – without testing the rest of the system, like the user interface and the monitoring infrastructure.
+For example, in the image-captioning system, we could test the composition of two or all three models—without testing the rest of the system, like the user interface and the monitoring infrastructure.
 Focusing on infrastructure integration, we could test that the upload of a new model from the ML pipeline to the serving infrastructure works, and we could test that a crowd-sourced data labeling service is correctly integrated with the ML pipeline so that new models are trained based on new labels produced by that service.

 In practice, interaction tests are particularly important for safeguards and error handling to recover when one component fails.
 As discussed earlier, we can test that a train door’s pressure sensors correctly overwrite the vision model.
 Integration tests here can use inputs that deliberately fail one component, or we can inject erroneous behavior with stubs as discussed in chapter Pipeline Quality.